minhpascal/controversy/README.rst

 =========

 * all-caps scoring variable
-* slight problems with Firefox on results page
-* Safari problem on Tweets page
 * show user their graphs
 * most controversial keywords on search page (not just trending)
 * average same-day points in matplotlib